the-argus/ziglike/doc/res.md

 - `bool okay() const`

   - Returns true if the result's payload is valid and its not an error.
-Returns false if the result contains an error.
-Shortcut for `status() == StatusCode::Okay`
+  - Returns false if the result contains an error.
+  - Shortcut for `status() == StatusCode::Okay`

 - `StatusCode status() const`

   - Returns the statuscode contained by the result.
+  - Always valid to call this function.
-Always valid.
-If the result is not an error, this will be equal to `StatusCode::Okay`.
+  - If the result is not an error, this will be equal to `StatusCode::Okay`.

 - `T && release()` (note: only available if `T` is not a reference type)

   - If the result is an error, this will print an error message and crash the program.
 Otherwise, it will return the item inside the result.
 It also sets the error code inside the result to `ResultReleased`.
   - Do not call this function twice: the result becomes an error after you remove the valid item from it.
-  - Use this to convert the big evil result type like `gen::res<size_t*, MemoryAllocationErrorCode>` into a `size_t*`.
+  - Use this to convert the big evil result type like `zl::res<size_t*, MemoryAllocationErrorCode>` into a `size_t*`.
   - Always make sure that `okay()` returns true before calling this function.

 - `T release()` (note: only available if `T` is a reference type)